Building Neural Networks from Scratch

 plt.show()

-This function is easy to undestand and derivate analytic, the derivate is \(\frac{df(x)}{dx} = 6x - 4\).
+This function is easy to understand and derivate analytic, the derivate is \(\frac{df(x)}{dx} = 6x - 4\).
 Plotting both function and his derivate, we get the graphic below.

 Show Python code